 Going it alone as an online English teacher

 So can you find students without using one of these platforms?
-Theoretically the answer is yes.
+Theoretically, the answer is yes.
 You can spend hours trawling groups on Google Plus and Facebook and trying to make contact with potential students.
 You can set up your own website and Facebook page and try to get likes.
 But remember that Facebook likes are not paying students.
 And if you don’t know squat about Google ads, clicks or generating revenue you won’t get paying students.
 Students will sign up for classes and cancel and you won’t get paid.
 They will sign up and get confused about the time zone, and you won’t get paid.
 Some teachers find that it’s worth paying the commission the websites take in order to prevent these kinds of problems.
 Other teachers develop their own marketing skills and manage to build up a paying student base.
 But be well advised- this demands marketing skills and is a completely different profession than just being a teacher.
 So be prepared to work hard and spend many hours if you go this route.

 Technical issues when working as an online English teacher

 You may think that if you are at home with spare time then teaching online is a great way to make easy money.
-Theoretically this is true.
-But if you have lousy internet connection, small kids or noisy roommates or neighbours, then maybe this is not going to be the case.
+Theoretically, this is true.
+But if you have a lousy internet connection, small kids or noisy roommates or neighbors, then maybe this is not going to be the case.
 You cannot demand that everyone in your house be quiet for interminable amounts of time.
 If you have a room where you can sit quietly and undisturbed for long periods of time you might be able to make a lot of money.
 But if you share your living space with others, this will not be the case.
 If your livelihood depends on having a good internet connection, you had better have one.
 If a lesson is cut off due to poor sound, you can’t very well demand the student pay you, or he won’t be leaving good feedback on your profile.

-Also, your technological skills will come into play too.
+Also, your technical skills will come into play too.
 How much do you know about Google Docs, RealtimeBoard and Zoom?
 There are many ways to share your screen and many online teaching tools you will need to master if you are going to stand out from the thousands of other online teachers already out there.

-So by all means go ahead and take the online route, but do your homework and you might even find it an enjoyable and lucrative experience!
+So, by all means, go ahead and take the online route, but do your homework and you might even find it an enjoyable and lucrative experience!